Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

     **Tip**

-    When a new project is created on |SYSPRODUCTNAME| a number of trackers are automatically created for this project.
+    When a new project is created on Tuleap a number of trackers are automatically created for this project.
 This would typically be a bug tracker, a task tracker and a user story tracker.
     If your project manages this type of artifact please use the